crjcodes/ChainedConfigurationDemo/README.md

 ### 3. AppSettings.{{DOTNET_ENVIRONMENT}}.json

-This app is configured such that if the DOTNET_ENVIRONMENT is not set, or is set to something other than "Development" or "Test", the configuration building falls through to appsettings.json if the property exists in it, and so on -- like, for example, if DOTNET_ENVIRONMENT is set to "Production".
+This app is configured such that if the DOTNET_ENVIRONMENT is not set, or is set to something other than "Development" or "Test", the configuration building falls through to appsettings.json (if the property exists in appsettings.json), and so on -- like, for example, if DOTNET_ENVIRONMENT is set to "Production".

 #### 3a.
 AppSettings.Development.json